dirtsimple/imposer/README.md

 #### imposer json *[module...]*

 Just like `imposer apply`, except that instead of actually applying the changes, the JSON specification is written to standard output for debugging.
-The `all_states_loaded` shell event will fire, but the `before_apply` and `after_apply` events will not.
+The `all_modules_loaded` shell event will fire, but the `before_apply` and `after_apply` events will not.
 (Any jq and shell code in the states will still execute, since that's how the JSON is created in the first place.)

 If the output is a tty and `less` is available, the output is colorized and paged.  `IMPOSER_PAGER` can be set to override the default of `less -FRX`; an empty string disables paging.

 #### imposer php *[module...]*

 Just like `imposer apply`, except that instead of actually applying the changes, the accumulated PHP code is dumped to stdout instead.
-The `all_states_loaded` shell event will fire, but the `before_apply` and `after_apply` events will not.
+The `all_modules_loaded` shell event will fire, but the `before_apply` and `after_apply` events will not.

 If the output is a tty and `pygmentize` and `less` are available, the output is colorized and paged.  `IMPOSER_PAGER` can be set to override the default of `less -FRX`, and `IMPOSER_PHP_COLOR` can be set to override the default of `pygmentize -f 256 -O style=igor -l php`; setting them to empty strings disables them.